CONSIGN: Conformal Segmentation Informed by Spatial Groupings via Decomposition: Experiments

+In Figure \ref{Chao}, we present the Chao estimator for various sample sizes.
+The estimator for CONSIGN is consistently bounded by the baselines estimators, indicating a smaller volume of uncertainty.
+In the LIDC experiment, the difference between the methods is maximized, with several orders of magnitude separating the estimators.
+In contrast, during the COCO experiments, the high uncertainty results in our method also producing a high Chao estimator.
+In the case of $K=5$, the model has access to more principal components, which gives the coefficients $\mathbf{c}$ greater flexibility.
+The higher degree of freedom leads to a wider range of possible predictions and a higher estimated value of $\hat{N}_{CH}$. \ans{Moreover, CONSIGN's performance depends on the sample quality from the pre-trained model.
+With the probabilistic U-net, which is designed to produce meaningful samples, results improve by orders of magnitude, but using dropout for sampling leads to less pronounced gains over baselines.}

-In Figure \ref{Cov}, we show the behavior of the $SEC$.
-Our method, owing to its spatial awareness, outperforms the pixel-wise approach by achieving empirical coverage with fewer samples.
+In Figure \ref{Cov}, we show the behavior of the $sEC$.
+CONSIGN, owing to its spatial awareness, outperforms RAPS and SACP by achieving empirical coverage with fewer samples.
 In the COCO-vehicle experiment, even a small sample of ten predictions meets the user-defined coverage requirement, indicating greater efficiency and precision in capturing relevant segmentations.

-Finally, in Figure \ref{Corr}, we compare the correlation between predictions sampled from \(\mathcal{Y}^*\) and \(\mathcal{Y}^{PW}\).
+Finally, in Figure \ref{Corr}, we compare the correlation between predictions sampled from \(\mathcal{Y}^*\), \(\mathcal{Y}^{SACP}\) and \(\mathcal{Y}^{PW}\).
 By using a linear combination of principal components to construct predictions, we enhance the consistency of our predictions in correlated regions, resulting in higher correlation among them.
 Moreover, CONSIGN exhibits a monotonic increase in correlation between samples, indicating consistency in capturing spatial structure.
-In contrast, the pixel-wise method shows a decreasing trend in correlation, suggesting that the samples become nearly independent and fail to reflect any coherent shared structure.
-It can also visually observed that the accounting of spatial correlations, as done in CONSIGN, leads to a more meaningful set of possible segmentations: In Figure \ref{samples}, we show how our method smoothly transitions between different classes, jointly modifying regions that are uncertain and highly correlated.\\ Overall, our method outperforms the pixel-wise approach across all metrics, proving an advantage in reducing the volume of uncertainty while providing consistent and qualitatively superior predictions.
+In contrast, the baselines show a decreasing trend in correlation, suggesting that the samples become nearly independent and fail to reflect any coherent shared structure.
+It can also visually observed that the accounting of spatial correlations, as done in CONSIGN, leads to a more meaningful set of possible segmentations: In Figure \ref{samples}, we show how our method smoothly transitions between classes, jointly modifying regions that are uncertain and highly correlated. \ans{While the visualizations of pixel-wise samples may appear unrealistic, this behavior is expected, as pixel-wise prediction sets contain all combinatorial label configurations rather than structured samples.}